jmryan19/DSC180/README.md

 In order to run:
 Must be run with a GPU!
 python run.py [test or train] model [batch size (32 works best)]

+The website corresponding to this project is located at https://jmryan19.github.io/DSC180.io/